457 Savings Calculator

 - Total: $13,000

 Please read the definition for 'Employer maximum' for a detailed description of maximum employer matching contributions.
-It is important to note employer contributions do not affect the maximum annual deferral allowed to an employee.
-(The employee contribution plus any employer match cannot exceed the maximum allowed deferral.)
+It is important to note employee contributions plus any employer match cannot exceed the maximum allowed deferral.

 - Employer maximum